danestves/loto-test/README.md

 A full-stack application for managing corporate card transactions with expense categorization and reporting capabilities.

+> Note: this is a test for lotolatam

 ## 📚 Documentation

 - **[Documentation Index](./docs/README.md)** - All technical documentation